MichelDeudon/angela-biancofiore/content/en/publication/rhapsodies-terrestres/index.md

 publication: ""
 publication_short: ""

-abstract: Poèmes et peintures de Rhapsodies terrestres, 2008.
+abstract: Poems and paintings from Terrestrial Rhapsodies, 2008.

 # Summary.
 An optional shortened abstract.
-summary: Recueil de poèmes et de peintures de Clément Barniaudy et Angela Biancofiore.
+summary: Collection of poems and paintings by Clément Barniaudy and Angela Biancofiore.

 tags:
 - Poetry